-T D1.3 An OH service must take all reasonable steps to ensure that the facilities are suitable with respect to design, layout and service users' rights to privacy and dignity Evidence needs to demonstrate how you assess that the facility is suitable for OH use, respecting worker privacy and dignity, i.e. can conversations be overheard?
+D1.3 An OH service must take all reasonable steps to ensure that the facilities are suitable with respect to design, layout and service users' rights to privacy and dignity Evidence needs to demonstrate how you assess that the facility is suitable for OH use, respecting worker privacy and dignity, i.e. can conversations be overheard?
 The assessors will want to see evidence you have considered this both on your own and client sites.
-The assessors will also view facilities as part of their virtual tour during the assessment day. rooms provide privacy, i.e. doors and walls are adequately soundproofed and people are unable to see in through windows. nndatory for OH services , their own d client ilities.
+The assessors will also view facilities as part of their site visit.
+Records of inspection shows that consulting rooms provide privacy, i.e. doors and walls are adequately soundproofed and people are unable to see in through windows.
+A report on the annual customer feedback undertaken by the service outlining the results, recommendations and actions.
+Spreadsheet matrix that shows self-assessment of all of the areas covered in domain D. (Template available as an annex to the SEQOHS 'Outsourcing Policy').
 D1.4 An OH service must ensure that the facilities provided for service users are well maintained You need to include this in your customer satisfaction questionnaires so you can demonstrate that you have assessed and reviewed this in a report demonstrating any action required / taken.
-This may also link in with your risk assessments under D1.1. undertaken by the service outlining the results, recommendations and actions. • Spreadsheet matrix that shows self-assessment of and ondatory for OH services , their own d rented ilities.
-D1.5 The OH service must provide hand hygiene measures in examination and treatment rooms You need to show that you have a system in place to check hand hygiene facilities are available in all clinical areas and if not that you have acted upon it as required. facilities have hand hygiene measures available in examination and treatment rooms. • A list of examination and treatment rooms and and nndatory for OH services , their own d client ilities.
-D2 An OH service must ensure that medical equipment i s safe and appropriate for the services provided D2.1 An OH service must provide medical equipment relevant to the services provided You need to demonstrate that you have a sufficient quantity of the right equipment to deliver the services you offer.
-This could be a matrix incorporating the services offered with the calibration / maintenance due dates; a template is available on the KMS. all C that any for p serv ondatory for OH services at require y equipment provision of vices ered.
+This may also link in with your risk assessments under D1.1.
+A report on the annual customer feedback undertaken by the service outlining the results, recommendations and actions.
+Spreadsheet matrix that shows self-assessment of all of the areas covered in domain D. Mandatory for all OH services , for their own and rented facilities.
+D1.5 The OH service must provide hand hygiene measures in examination and treatment rooms You need to show that you have a system in place to check hand hygiene facilities are available in all clinical areas and if not that you have acted upon it as required.
+Inspection or peer review confirms that the facilities have hand hygiene measures available in examination and treatment rooms.
+A list of examination and treatment rooms and details of the hand hygiene measures made available.
+Spreadsheet matrix that shows self-assessment of all of the areas covered in domain D. Mandatory for all OH services , for their own and client facilities.
+D2 An OH service must ensure that medical equipment i safe and appropriate for the services provided D2.1 An OH service must provide medical equipment relevant to the services provided You need to demonstrate that you have a sufficient quantity of the right equipment to deliver the services you offer.
+This could be a matrix incorporating the services offered with the calibration / maintenance due dates; a template is available on the KMS.
+A summary list (spreadsheet) of all equipment.
+Mandatory for all OH services that require any equipment for provision of services offered.